-Horsham District Council is reminding residents what can and cannot be put into their household recycling bins following a fire caused by a mobile phone recently in one of its waste collection vehicles.
+We are reminding residents what can and cannot be put into their household recycling bins following a fire in one of our waste collection vehicles caused by a discarded mobile phone.

 Mobile phones and e-cigarettes should not be put into household recycling because, like other small electricals, they have lithium ion batteries.
 They must be disposed of responsibly, through an electricals recycling service.
 One option is the Council’s own free small electricals recycling service.